-In our opinion, a Lanai jeep safari offers the opportunity to see parts of the island that you can’t reach without 4-wheel drive.
+In our opinion, Lanai jeep tours offer the opportunity to see parts of the island that you can’t reach without 4-wheel drive.
 With 400 miles of dirt roads, there’s a lot to explore, although you won’t be able to cover all of those roads in one visit to Lanai.
 And for cruisers, after numerous sea days on the Pacific Ocean, aren’t you ready for a land adventure?

 Have you heard of Dole pineapples?
 Well, this is where they were grown until the company moved production to the Philippines.
 Now tech mogul Larry Ellison owns 97% of the island and tourism is the island’s bread and butter.

 How to take a Lanai jeep safari on a Silversea cruise excursion

 Hawaiians settled on Lanai around 1400 A.D.
 The island evolved into a sugar cane plantation, ranching operation, pineapple plantation and now a tourist’s playground.
 Although the guide mentions Larry Ellison’s plans for the island, he’s very careful to avoid discussing any controversial topics about Lanai’s future.